Mirrors (Justin Timberlake song): Composition and lyrical interpretation

 You reflect in this heart of mine.

 "Mirrors" is a "new-age wedding reception song".
 Lyrically, in the song, Timberlake sings to a lover about "coming to the realization" that she is his "other half".
-The singer references "taking a break from the relationship": "It was easy coming back to you/ Once I figured it out, you were right here all along," he sings on the chorus.
+The singer references "taking a break from the relationship": "It was easy coming back here to you/ Once I figured it out, you were right here all along," he sings on the chorus.
 "It's like you're my mirror, my mirror staring back at me/ I couldn't get any bigger/ With anyone else beside of me."
 Vibes Charley Rogulewski wrote that the strength of the song is in Timberlake's Neo blue-eyed soul delivery of the "catchy" lyrics, "I don't want to lose you now.
 I'm looking right at the other half of me."
-In the full-length version, a robot voice repeats the phrase "you are the love of my life" over 35 times.
+In the full-length version, Timberlake sings the phrase "you are the love of my life" over 35 times.